web-infra-dev/rsbuild/packages/document/docs/en/guide/advanced/browser-compatibility.md

 - If you haven't set browserslist yet, please read the [Browserslist](/guide/advanced/browserslist.html) chapter first.

-- If you have set a browserslist, Builder will automatically compile according to that scope, downgrade JavaScript syntax and CSS syntax, and inject the required polyfill.
+- If you have set a browserslist, Rsbuild will automatically compile according to that scope, downgrade JavaScript syntax and CSS syntax, and inject the required polyfill.
 In most cases, you can safely use modern ECMAScript features without worrying about compatibility issues.

 After setting the browserslist, if you still encountered some compatibility issues, please continue reading below contents to find some solutions.